valsson-group/masterclass-22-11/INSTRUCTIONS.md

 ```
 The other parameters are related to the outputting frequency of various output files.

-Finally, we need to define the \ref PRINT action to output all the variables
+Finally, we need to define the `PRINT` action to output all the variables
 ```plumed
 PRINT ARG=dist,coord,ves.*,uwall.* FILE=colvar.data STRIDE=125
 ```

 The full PLUMED input file can be found in the Exercise-1 folder.
 There you also find all
 the relevant GROMACS input file.
 First, you need to run the
-generate-tpr-file.sh script that generates the GROMACS TPR file using the parameters defined in MD-NPT.mdp
+`generate-tpr-file.sh` script that generates the GROMACS TPR file using the parameters defined in `MD-NPT.mdp` mdp file
-and the initial geometry defined using the StartingGeometry variable.
+and the initial geometry defined using the `StartingGeometry` variable.
 You can then run the simulation using
-the run.sh script
+the `run.sh` script
 ```
 ./generate-tpr-file.sh
 ./run.sh
 ```
 The run might take around 15-20 minutes to run using two MPI processes.
-You can adjust the number of MIP processes used for the simulation using the NumProcs variable in the run.sh script.
+You can adjust the number of MPI processes used for the simulation using the `NumProcs` variable in the `run.sh` script.

 At the end of simulation, you will get several files:
-- colvar.data: Colvar file
+- `colvar.data`: Colvar file
-- coeffs.data : Values of the coefficients $\boldsymbol\alpha $ and $\bar{\boldsymbol\alpha} $ at different iterations.
+- `coeffs.data` : Values of the coefficients $\boldsymbol\alpha$ and $\bar{\boldsymbol\alpha}$ at different iterations.
-- bias.<bias-label>.iter-<iteration-number>.data : Bias potential at iteration <iteration-number>.
+- `bias.<bias-label>.iter-<iteration-number>.data` : Bias potential at iteration <iteration-number>.
-- fes.<bias-name>.iter-<iteration-number>.data : FES at iteration <iteration-number>.
+- `fes.<bias-name>.iter-<iteration-number>.data` : FES at iteration <iteration-number>.
-- targetdistribution.<bias-name>.iter-<iteration-number>.data : Target distribution at iteration <iteration-number>.
+- `targetdistribution.<bias-name>.iter-<iteration-number>.data` : Target distribution at iteration <iteration-number>.

 To assess the simulation and its convergence, you should first look at the time evolution of the
 biased CV and check that it is diffusive in CV space.
 Second, you should look at how the free energy surfaces behave as
-a function of time by looking at the fes.<bias-name>.iter-<iteration-number>.data files at different number of iterations (the minimum of the FES is always align to zero
+a function of time by looking at the `fes.<bias-name>.iter-<iteration-number>.data` files at different number of iterations (the minimum of the FES is always align to zero
 to facilitate comparison).
 To do this, you need to use your favorite way to plot datafiles (e.g., Matplotlib or Gnuplot).

 You can also visualize the trajectory by opening it with VMD by using the command
 ```
 vmd NaCl_StartingStructure-1.gro NaCl_VES_NPT-300K.pbc-whole.xtc
 ```
-The NaCl_VES_NPT-300K.pbc-whole.xtc is the trajectory file with the periodic boundary conditions made whole.
-This is done with the run.sh script.
+The `NaCl_VES_NPT-300K.pbc-whole.xtc` is the trajectory file with the periodic boundary conditions made whole.
+This is done within the `run.sh` script.

-The coeffs.data file includes the values of coefficients $\boldsymbol\alpha $ and $\bar{\boldsymbol\alpha} $ at different iterations.
+The `coeffs.data` file includes the values of coefficients $\boldsymbol\alpha$ and $\bar{\boldsymbol\alpha}$ at different iterations.
 To extract the time evolution of
-a given coefficient, you can use the ExtractCoeff.sh script, for example to extract
+a given coefficient, you can use the `ExtractCoeff.sh` script, for example to extract
 coefficient 3:
 ```
 ./ExtractCoeff.sh 3 > coeff.3.data
 ```
 This will create a file with the first column the iteration number, the second
-column the averaged coefficient $\bar{\boldsymbol\alpha} $, and the third column
+column the averaged coefficient $\bar{\boldsymbol\alpha}$, and the third column
-the instantaneous coefficients $\boldsymbol\alpha $.
+the instantaneous coefficients $\boldsymbol\alpha$.
 You should create files for
 different coefficient and visualize both the second and third column to understand
 how the coefficients converge.

 ## Exercise 2: Reweighting a VES simulation
 Apart from estimating the FES directly from the bias potential, you can also estimate
 the FES through reweighting by histogramming where each configuration is weighted by the
-bias acting on it, $ e^{\beta V(\mathbf{s})} $.
+bias acting on it, $e^{\beta V(\mathbf{s})}$.
 The VES bias acting at each time step
-is given by the ves.bias variable in the colvar.dat file.
+is given by the `ves.bias` variable in the `colvar.dat` file.

 When doing performing reweighting, it is better to ignore the initial part of
 the simulation where the bias potential is changing more rapidly.
 You can use the
-trim-colvar-file.py python script in the Exercise-2 folder to do this
+`trim-colvar-file.py` python script in the Exercise-2 folder to do this
 ```
 ./trim-colvar-file.py --colvar-file ../Exercise-1/colvar.data --output-file colvar_reweight.data --time-min 400
 ```
-where here we ignore the first 400 ps of the colvar.data file from the Exercise-1 and create
+where here we ignore the first 400 ps of the `colvar.data` file from the Exercise 1 and create
-a new file called colvar_reweight.data.
+a new file called `colvar_reweight.data`.

 We can then perform the reweighting for the distance using the following PLUMED input
-(plumed_reweight.dat in the Exercise-2 folder)
+(`plumed_reweight.dat` in the `Exercise-2` folder)
 ```plumed
 dist:   READ FILE=colvar_reweight.data IGNORE_TIME VALUES=dist
 coord:  READ FILE=colvar_reweight.data IGNORE_TIME VALUES=coord